1242035/spree/guides/src/content/user/configuration/configuring_roles.md

 ## Introduction

 Roles are used to define user's permissions on your website.
 This option gives you ability to control users rights.
-By default Spree offers two kinds of Roles **Admin** and **User**.
+By default Viauco offers two kinds of Roles **Admin** and **User**.
 If you would like to make more roles with specific features than Admin and User role, our company offers making those by backed-end work.
 To open **Roles** tab extend **Configuration** dropdown and find **Roles**.

 ## Creating new Role